-Annual Meeting: SBO shall conduct an annual membership meeting during the month of May.
+Annual Meeting: SBO shall conduct an annual membership meeting during the month of April or May.
 During the meeting, the membership shall elect the Board of Directors.
 The membership shall also conduct other business which is presented at the annual meeting.
 Written notice of the annual meeting will state the meeting location, date, and time.
 The written notice will be delivered, posted, or displayed no less than ten (10) days nor more than fifty (50) days before the date of the meeting.

 Other meetings of members: In addition to the annual meeting, SBO members conduct meetings as determined by the SBO Board of Directors.
 The meetings notifications will state the purpose, location, date, and time.
 Meeting notices delivered, posted, or displayed no less than ten (10) days nor more than fifty (50) days before the date of the meeting.